-Working Duty: A5 (Used in working not so frequency, such as general machining and assembly workshop).
-A6 (Used in much more frequency work, such as auxiliary hoisting in metallurgy and casting workshop).
-A7 (Used in busy working and the hoisting of melted hot metal).
+- Working Duty: A5 (Used in working not so frequently, such as general machining and assembly workshop).
+A6 (Used in much more frequent work, such as auxiliary hoisting in metallurgy and casting workshops).
+A7 (Used in busy working and the hoisting of molten hot metal).

 Applications

-Applied to materials handling between fixed span, and it's one of the most widely used crane with the largest number of varieties of different specifications.
+- Applied to materials handling between fixed spans, it's one of the most widely used cranes with the largest number of varieties of different specifications.

-Widely used in carrying, assemble and unassembled of general weights, and also can equipped with various special hoists for special operation.
+- Widely used in carrying, assembling, and disassembling of general weights, and can be equipped with various special hoists for special operations.

-Forbid to use in the conditions as easily combustible, explosive, corrosive (acid, alkali, plating, steam, etc.).
+- Forbid the use in conditions as easily combustible, explosive, corrosive (acid, alkali, plating, steam, etc.).

 Conditions